310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 While we did take a while to get into it because we felt a little embarrassed at first, the filming itself went smoothly, and we even managed to finish it earlier than expected.

-I also heard that the staff were delighted by our end product.
+I also heard that our client was delighted by our end product from the staff members.
 Do you have any idea, Sazanami?
 {% endbubble %}

 {% bubble Jun frown %}
-Nope~… Maybe they spotted a mistake in the filming after the fact?
+Nope, not a clue~… Maybe they spotted a mistake in the filming after the fact?
 {% endbubble %}

 {% bubble Chiaki %}